sylvainlaurent/JDBC-Performance-Logger/README.md

 ## How to setup the JDBC Driver
 - If using Spring-Boot see [README.md](jdbc-perf-logger-spring-boot-starter/README.md)
 - If using maven, add the `<dependency>` snippet above (replacing the version with the latest one) to your `pom.xml`
-- If NOT using maven, add one (and only one) of the following set of files to the classpath of the JDBC-client application (the files can be found in the `lib` directory of the binary distribution)
+- If NOT using maven, add `jdbc-perf-logger-driver` jar file to the classpath of the JDBC-client application (the file can be found in the `lib` directory of the binary distribution)
- - `jdbc-perf-logger-driver` and `slf4j-api` jar files
- - `jdbc-perf-logger-driver-depsincluded` jar file
 - Change the driver class name to `ch.sla.jdbcperflogger.driver.WrappingDriver`
 - Prefix your current JDBC URL with `jdbcperflogger:`, example: `jdbcperflogger:jdbc:h2:mem:` or `jdbcperflogger:jdbc:oracle:thin:@myhost:1521:orcl`
 - (optional) add a `jdbcperflogger.xml` file to the classpath (see the [example file](/jdbc-perf-logger-gui/src/main/config/example-jdbcperflogger.xml/) for indications).
 If both the driver and console are used on the same machine, there's nothing to do: the driver will try to connect to the console on localhost:4561.
 - (optional) the location of the config file can be overriden with the System property `jdbcperflogger.config.location`.
 Example : `java -Djdbcperflogger.config.location=/Users/me/myjdbcperflogger.xml ....`

 ## How to use the graphical console
-- launch `bin/jdbc-performance-logger-gui.sh` (unix/MacOS) or `bin\jdbc-performance-logger-gui.bat`
+- launch `bin/jdbc-performance-logger-gui.sh` (unix/MacOS) or `bin\jdbc-performance-logger-gui.bat` (requires java 8 JRE)
 - by default the console waits for connections from jdbc-logger-drivers on port 4561.
 All statements will be logged to the same tab
 - The console can also connect to a jdbc-perf-logger-driver instance on a specific host and port.
 A tab is created for each host/port combination.
 - Once a tab is opened, the status of the connection is indicated at the bottom of the panel.
 If the connection is broken and was initiated by the console, the console will try to reconnect regularly.
 If the connection was initiated by the driver, the latter will try to reconnect regularly.